Statutory Sick Pay Guide

 • They have not already received the maximum amount of SSP

-If your employee is not entitled to SSP then you, the employer should complete an SSP1 form and give it to the employee, as they may be able to claim a social security benefit.
+If your employee is not entitled to SSP then you should complete an SSP1 form and give it to the employee, as they may be able to claim a social security benefit.